Yonge Sheppard Animal Hospital

 Bonus, these medications are also excellent at controlling other yucky parasites like fleas and mange!

-Keeping your pet on tick prevention also helps kill ticks which means one less tick in the world that might transmit Lyme disease to you or your family.
+Keeping your pet on tick prevention year-round also helps kill ticks which means one less tick in the world that might transmit Lyme disease to you or your family.

 If you find a tick on your pet it is important to remove them promptly and safely.
 Remember it takes at least 24hrs before a tick can transmit disease, which means prompt and safe removal can help keep you pet safe from disease.
 When removing a tick it is important to remove the whole thing.
 If parts of the tick is left behind it can cause inflammation and infection.
 Because ticks have evolved highly specialized mouthparts removing a tick in its entirety can be easier said than done.
 Here are some options: